awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-update-certificates.md

 1. Select the load balancer and choose **Listeners**\.

-1. For the secure listener to update, choose **View/edit certificates**, which displays the default certificate followed by any other certificates that you've added to the listener\.
+1. For the HTTPS listener to update, choose **View/edit certificates**, which displays the default certificate followed by any other certificates that you've added to the listener\.

 1. Choose the **Add certificates** icon \(the plus sign\) in the menu bar, which displays the default certificate followed by any other certificates managed by ACM and IAM\.
 If you've already added a certificate to the listener, its checkbox is selected and disabled\.

-1. To add certificates that are already managed by ACM or IAM, select the certificates and choose **Add**\.
+1. To add certificates that are already managed by ACM or IAM, select the checkboxes for the certificates and choose **Add**\.

 1. If you have a certificate that isn't managed by ACM or IAM, import it to ACM and add it to your listener as follows: